U.K. leader Boris Johnson faces calls to resign over "bring your own booze" garden party during COVID lockdown

 He, too, was "furious," he ensured the frustrated nation.

-But when asked this week about the invite to a boozy garden party that he himself is said to have attended, the prime minister has appeared anything but furious.
-His smiling refusals to comment have not gone down well.
+But when asked earlier this week about the invite to a boozy garden soiree that he himself has now acknowledged attending, the prime minister appeared anything but furious.
+His smiling refusals to comment did not go down well.

 Opposition parties were demanding his resignation before the Wednesday parliamentary session kicked off, and a growing chorus of the PM's Conservative party allies had made it clear that confirmation of the claims would be impossible for Johnson to defend.